renovatebot/renovate/docs/usage/self-hosted-configuration.md

 }
 ```

-## composerIgnorePlatformReqs

-Set to `false` to prevent usage of `--ignore-platform-reqs` in the Composer package manager.s

 ## customEnvVariables

 This configuration will be applied after all other environment variables so that it can be used to override defaults.